JosephScript/react-base-project/README.md

 Here you can see that we're not only simulating an input change, but also then checking that `state` updated as it should.

 With the ability to test the DOM, `props` and `state`, as well as simulating Synthetic Events, this testing framework becomes very flexable.

+## Next Steps

+So far this is just a very basic introduction into Webpack and React that relies heavily on the command line tools.
+I would like to continue building out a full example project that goes beyond the command line basics of Webpack to include an Express server and proxy for local testing against APIs, create a sample React project structure, and illustrate more complex data flows inside React.